RexWangSida/DataScienceStudy/Clustering/README.md

 # Introduction to Clustering
+- This study notes is from **Dr. Lingyang Chu**'s Guest Lecture at Mcmaster University.
 ## Clustering & Cluster
 - **Clustering:** The organization of unlabeled data items into similarity groups called **clusters**.
 - **Cluster:** A group of data items that are **similar** within the group, but are **dissimilar** to data items in other groups.